ibexa/documentation-developer/docs/migrating/migrating_from_ez_publish_platform.md

 ###### 3.2.2 Migrate Page field to Landing Page (eZ Platform Enterprise only)

-If you have Page field (ezflow) content and an eZ Enterprise subscription, you can use a script to migrate your Page content to eZ Enterprise Landing Page, to use a pure eZ Platform setup.
+**If** you use Page field (ezflow) and a eZ Enterprise subscription, and are ready to migrate your eZ Publish Flow content to the eZ Platform Enterprise Landing Page format.
+You can use a script to migrate your Page content to Landing Page, to start using a pure eZ Platform Enterpise setup.
 See [Migrating legacy Page field (ezflow) to Landing Page (Enterprise)](#migrating-legacy-page-field-ezflow-to-landing-page-enterprise) for more information.

 ### Step 4: Re-configure web server & proxy